aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-client-side-script/select-range-or-get-the-selected-range/_index.md

 {{% alert color="primary" %}}

-You can use the following client side functions to select a range or to get the selected range in a GridWeb using JavaScript.
+You can use the following client‑side functions to select a range or to get the selected range in a GridWeb using JavaScript.

 - getSelectRange()
 - setSelectRange()
 - clearSelections()

-getSelectRange() returns the last selected range. setSelectRange() selects the given range. clearSelections() clears all selection excluding current active cell.
+`getSelectRange()` returns the last selected range. `setSelectRange()` selects the given range. `clearSelections()` clears all selections, excluding the currently active cell.

 {{% /alert %}}

-## **Using client side functions to select a range or to get the selected range in a GridWeb using JavaScript**
+## Using client‑side functions to select a range or get the selected range in a GridWeb using JavaScript
 The following code explains the usage of these functions.

 {{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Articles-UsingClientSideRangeFunctions-UsingRangeFunctions.aspx" >}}